pietrobernard/jetson-nano-stuff/README.md

 #### 5.4) Install `numba` and `cupy` with GPU support

-To install numba, we'll have to get the higher version that supports CUDA 10.2 that is the 0.56.4.
+To install numba, we'll have to get the highest version that supports CUDA 10.2 that is the 0.56.4.
 So:
 ```bash
 conda install numba=0.56.4
 ```